 7. The utility starts to program the new BIOS information into the Flash ROM.
 The boot block is updated automatically only when necessary.
-This minimizes the possibility of boot problems in case of update failures.
 When the programming is done, the message "Flashed Successfully" appears.

 ''' Update BIOS Including Boot Block and ESCD